codestorm1/vintage_cell/notes.md

 * Add timeouts in state machine
 * Get dial tone and network busy sounds to play
 * Turn fona_modem into AT modem.
 Move any params to init method, not config
-* livebook?
 * put state into structs
-* support serial port incoming call detection (the Hat B version has no RI pin)
 * charge both batteries from usb
 √ Wire and fit everything into MonoPhone
 √ fona_modem: detect call and let client know